“If you don’t care, why are you doing all this?”

 This is how it feels to exist as a sociopath in a pro-social world.

 It’s hard for me to act like a so-called “normal” person all the time.
 It’s counter-intuitive to play by the rules or pretend that I care.
 Once I shift into neutral, it’s easy to slip into apathy.
 I like it that way.
 It’s comfortable.
 But you don’t get anywhere in neutral, and I’m someone who likes to be on the move.
 So I learned to speak the language.

 Some days are harder than others.
 I’ve noticed that when I’m tired I’m more prone to destructive urges.
 When I’m overwhelmed my behavior becomes troublesome.
 I’m just like anyone else with a shortcoming: Practice is hard and if other areas of your life are lacking, your game is going to suffer.
 That’s when I take a deep breath and remind myself that it’s worth it.

 Why do I do all this if I don’t care?
 Because I’ve learned to care.
 I taught myself to care.
 I may still struggle with empathy and I’m not always playing with a full emotional deck, but that’s okay.

-I found something about which I am passionate — the treatment of and education about sociopaths — and I have used that thing to build a bridge to compassion.
+I found something about which I am passionate — the advocacy for and education about sociopaths — and I have used that thing to build a bridge to compassion.
 I discovered a solution.
 I am living proof that it is possible for sociopaths to empathize.
 We can do it.
 All it takes is a little practice.